airella-system/airella-ops/README.md

 ### Deployment

-Build backend and frontend docker image by invoking:
+Build/rebuild docker image with lastest backend and frontend version by invoking:
 ```
 ./build.sh
 ```